owenjchen/acsl_python/README.md

 These are the sample Notebooks for the ACSL Python class at Cary Chinese School (www.carycs.org).
 CCS is a non-profit school offering Chinese language, math and computer science classes for k-12 students in weekends.

 The video recording of the classes are available for free at YouTube as well:
-- <a href="https://www.youtube.com/playlist?list=PLW9qk-USqjkblt8oMr4IzMxXRgCYgLd9K"> ACSL Contest preparations </a>
+- <a href="https://www.youtube.com/playlist?list=PLW9qk-USqjkblt8oMr4IzMxXRgCYgLd9K"> ACSL Contest preparation vidoes </a>

 CCS ACSL Python class is an online class on Sunday 6:30pm - 8:20pm.
 If you are interested in joining the future classes of this program, please contact Dr. Owen Chen at owen.chen@carycs.org